ndipatri/RoboScale/README.md

 ## This scale will be custom-built to order (takes about a day to build).

 The scale is built using an amateur 3D printer, so it has some blemishes, but it still looks cool!
-Eventually, I might use a professional printing service, but for now, we'll just keep this simple :-)
+Eventually, I might use a professional printing service, but for now, we'll just keep this simple and inexpensive :-)

 This scale has been calibrated.
 So if you put something on it, say, that weighs 50g, the scale will read 50g +/- .5g.